-I study various topics in evolutionary biology, all focusing on the diversification, distribution and conservation of mammals.
-The breadth of my research is testimony to the facts that no interesting biological questions are ever fully answered and progress towards answering them invariably opens up a variety of others.
-Curiosity, opportunity, and a bit of wanderlust have diversified my program and caused it to span two continents.
+I study the diversification, distribution and conservation of mammals.
+The breadth of my research is testimony to the facts that interesting biological questions are never fully answered--instead, a number of related ones appears.
+Over time, curiosity and opportunity have diversified my research program and caused it to span two continents.
 I'm not complaining though!

-Density of terrestrial vertebrate species, courtesy of savingspecies.org.
-Is there any wonder why I study tropical animals?
+Map of density of terrestrial vertebrate species.
+Still wonder why I study tropical animals? (from savingspecies.org)

-A research program that I am now concluding has focused on the Tsavo lions, infamous as man-eaters a century ago but more remarkable because many of them lack manes.
+A research program that I have largely concluded has focused on the Tsavo lions, infamous as man-eaters a century ago but more remarkable because many of them lack manes.
 In a series of papers, I have explored the morphology, genetics, behavior, and ecology of lions in SE Kenya with Samuel Kasiki (Kenya Wildlife Service) and Alex Mwazo (Tsavo East), Jean Dubach (Loyola University), and others.
-Our principal aim has been to understand the ecology of this distinctive woodland lion population and gather information to mitigate the impacts of lion depredations on livestock.
-From 2002-2009, this project had the help of >500 volunteers from the Earthwatch Institute.
+Our principal aim has been to understand the ecology of this distinctive woodland lion population and gather information to mitigate the impacts of its depredations on livestock.
+From 2002-2009, this project had the help of >500 volunteers from 40 countries through the Earthwatch Institute.
 Ongoing work has focused on studies of the Field Museum's famous man-eaters, including recent work on their teeth with Larisa DeSantis, as well as studies of lion phylogeography with various colleagues.

-As detailed in Students, interactions with undergraduate and graduate students enrich, extend, and complement these studies.
+As detailed in Training, interactions with undergraduate and graduate students as well as postdocs enrich, extend, and complement these studies.
 Each research arena offers opportunities for student research projects and post-graduate collaborations alike.